Functional approach to quantum friction: effective action and dissipative force: Introduction

 The quantum nature of microscopic systems may, under some special circumstances, manifest itself in the form of interesting macroscopic effects.
 On the other hand, one of the most distinctive features of quantum phenomena are the vacuum fluctuations, among which one of the most celebrated examples are the zero-point electromagnetic field fluctuations.
 These, however, do not produce any observable effect in free space.
 This may change drastically when non-trivial boundary conditions are imposed on the electromagnetic field: in the Casimir effect (and related phenomena), a force appears even between two {\em neutral\/} macroscopic bodies.
 Indeed, this effect can be understood as due to the fact that vacuum fluctuations induce (vacuum) currents in each object, the interaction between which results in a macroscopic force~\cite{libros}.

 The very same quantum fluctuations may also produce qualitatively different observable effects in different set-ups.
 One that has received much attention is the existence of a frictional force when plane mirrors {\em which are not in contact\/} undergo constant-speed relative parallel motion.
-The phenomenon manifests itself, for instance, when the mirrors' media are lossy, since a frictional force is then generated by the phase lag between the fluctuation-induced currents, and that phase lag is not present for perfect mirrors~\cite{Pendry97}.
+At the classical level, a distribution of electrical charges outside a dielectric surface induces image charges of the opposite sign, that produce an attractive force on the external charge distribution.
+If the external charges move parallel to the surface, for lossy media the position of the images does not coincide with the instantaneous specular reflection, giving rise to a lateral, frictional force.
+At the quantum level, in the case of of two flat parallel mirrors separated by vacuum, the zero-point energy of the electrons on each surface produces charge fluctuations, that in turn induce image charges on the other, giving rise to the static Casimir force \cite{libros}.
+When lossy mirrors are set in relative parallel motion, a frictional force is generated by the phase lag between the charges and currents induced by the vacuum fluctuations on each surface.
+That phase lag is not present for perfect mirrors~\cite{Pendry97,Pendry2010}.
 A different situation, which also leads to friction, is due to the quantum Cerenkov effect between non-dispersive media~\cite{Maghrebi:2013jpa} at a relative speed which surpasses a threshold determined by the speed of light in the media.
 In any case, the effect can be understood in terms of an exchange of virtual photons between two bodies, which in turn excite their internal degrees of freedom.
-This effect has been analyzed~\cite{Pendry97} (and debated~\cite{debate}) at length, mainly for the case of media which fill half-spaces, shifting with constant velocity.
-Quantum friction has been computed using different theoretical approaches \cite{others}.
+This effect has been analyzed~\cite{Pendry97} (and debated~\cite{Pendry2010,debate}) at length, mainly for the case of media which fill half-spaces, shifting with constant velocity.
+The frictional force between two atoms in relative constant motion has also been computed, along with the dissipative force acting on an atom moving parallel to a plate with constant velocty: in Ref.\cite{others}, these geometries are studied using microscopic simple models for the atoms.
 Ref.\cite{vp2007} contains a detailed account of the works on the subject, pointing out some contradictory results in earlier literature.
 Note that quantum dissipative effects on moving bodies may also be due to the excitation of {\em real\/} photons out of the quantum vacuum, an effect known as dynamical Casimir effect (see, for instance, Ref.~\cite{dce}).
 The latter, however, unlike the quantum friction phenomenon, requires the existence on non-vanishing accelerations.